Prenatal Care

 Maternity Hospitals

-These are hospitals totally devoted to pre- and post-pregnancy care.
+These are hospitals specialized in pre and post pregnancy care.
 A Maternity Hospital refers to a maternity-focused medical provider with more than 19 beds.
 The difference between OBGYN clinics is size; these are bigger and have more staff, equipment and facilities for prenatal care.
 Some maternity hospitals have additional departments such as Pediatrics.
 Maternity hospitals are also rather rare, so moms-to-be are often required to make an appointment for delivery soon after they confirm pregnancy.

 Birth Centers